Riding Through History: The Legacy of the Silver Spurs Rodeo in Kissimmee, FL

 In March 1944, the group staged a show to contribute to the Fourth War Loan.
 The admission to the rodeo was the purchase of a war bond.

 This was the first rodeo in the Partin pasture and drew about 1,000 people.
 That initial success led to the first full-dress rodeo on July 4, 1944.
-Then in 1949, the club acquired 15 acres on Highway 192 and started work on the Silver Spurs Rodeo Arena.
+Then, in 1949, the club acquired 15 acres on Highway 192 and started work on the Silver Spurs Rodeo Arena.

 The Modern Rodeo

 Today, the Silver Spurs Rodeo is the largest rodeo east of the Mississippi and is annually ranked among the top 50 events sanctioned by the Professional Rodeo Cowboys Association (PRCA).
-In 1999, the Silver Spurs Riding Club approved the demolition of the old arena and the development of a brand-new state-of-the-art indoor facility.

 In March 2002, the historic arena met its fate as demolition began.
-However, constructing a new multi-purpose Silver Spurs Arena started shortly after.
-By October 2003, the new Silver Spurs Arena was reopened and proudly showcased its 8,300 seats and 12 luxury skyboxes.
+However, the construction of a new multi-purpose Silver Spurs Arena started shortly after.

-The indoor climate-controlled environment was designed to host various events, from rodeos to sporting events, concerts, and much more.
 With its modern and spacious facilities, the new Silver Spurs Arena now stands tall as a testament to the area’s commitment to keeping rodeo traditions alive.

 The Rodeo Experience